pannous/jeannie-webclient/README.md

 # Limitations

- * Only Chrome supports speech recognition via Google, but other Browser will work too via keyboard.
+ * Only Chrome supports speech recognition via Google, but other browsers will work too via keyboard.
  * The Google login is currently [not working](https://github.com/pannous/jeannie-webclient/issues/1) for Safari - we'd like your pull request!
+ * The web client currently does not play sound actions, but this can be easily achieved with a JavaScript library.

 # Browser Access